These are templates for PCIe Extended Capabilities. They are designed to be

 Returns the stride between virtual functions, must be implemented by the user.

-: Number of LTSSM Performance Measurement Status Registers, no defaultfei_capability
+n_lpms: Number of LTSSM Performance Measurement Status Registers, no defaultfei_capabilitysf_capabilityUses the following parameters:

 This method should be called when the incoming DOE request has been finnished processing.
 This means that if the request requires a response, that should have been written to the provided response buffer.
 In the case where no response is needed, or silently discarding the request is desried, this method should still be called but with \p res_len set to 0.